ReinforcedAIAudits/solidity-audit/README.md

 ## Introduction

 Subtensor nodes play a vital role in the Bittensor network, governing various aspects such as incentivization, governance, and network health.
-Solidity-Audit aims to enhance the decentralization and functionality of Bittensor by establishing an incentivized network of subtensors.
+Solidity-Audit aims to provide a decentralized platform for validating Solidity smart contracts and identifying potential vulnerabilities.
+With the increasing reliance on blockchain technology and smart contracts, ensuring their security has become critical to prevent financial loss and exploitation.
+This subnet will utilize distributed machine learning models to analyze and evaluate Solidity contracts for potential weaknesses or flaws, contributing to the overall security and trustworthiness of decentralized applications (dApps).

 ## Machine requirements